appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 unregister(id: string): void
 ```

-This method is useful to un-register a component by `id`.
-It is a good practice to un-register(remove) an un-mounted/un-used component to avoid the side-effects.
+This method is useful to unregister a component by `id`.
+It is a good practice to unregister (remove) an unmounted/unused component to avoid any side-effects.

 #### getComponent